 Barnes was also cast as Tom Ward in the film Seventh Son, an adaptation of the book The Spook’s Apprentice by Joseph Delaney.
 Filming began in March 2012 in Vancouver, Canada.
 In December 2012, Barnes began filming the modern day crime drama By The Gun with co-stars Harvey Keitel and Leighton Meester.
 The film was released on December 5, 2014.
 Seventh Son was released on February 6, 2015.

 In 2015, he also starred as Sam Adams in the History Channel’s three-part fictional mini-series Sons of Liberty, which aired on History in January 2015.
 His latest film Jackie & Ryan, a romantic drama co-starring Kathering Heigl, was released on July 3, 2015.

-On July 20, 2015 it was announced that Barnes will replace Eion Bailey as Logan in HBO’s upcoming science fiction thriller Westworld.
+On July 20, 2015 it was announced that Barnes would replace Eion Bailey as Logan in HBO’s upcoming science fiction thriller Westworld.
 Described as “a dark odyssey about the dawn of artificial consciousness and the future of sin,” the series tells the story of a futuristic theme park called Westworld.
-Season one premiered on October 2, 2016.
+Season One premiered on October 2, 2016.

 In September 2016, Barnes was cast as Billy Russo in the upcoming Netflix / Marvel series The Punisher, a spin-off of Marvel’s Daredevil, and co-starring Jon Bernthal, Ebon Moss-Bachrach and Deborah Ann Woll.
 Season One premiered on November 17, 2017 on Netflix.

 In November 2016, HBO announced that Westworld had been renewed for second season.
 Filming began in October 2017 in California and Utah.
 Season Two premiered on April 22, 2018 on HBO.